 Aquatic Paradis was a waterpark operating for a short time in Sitges near Barcelona however sadly it didn’t last very long due to a number of accidents including a fatality.
+The park was left abandoned and has fallen into a state of disrepair.
 The below set of pictures was taken by Salva Lopez.

 UPDATE!
 The following information was sent to us via email and tells all about the park!

 In the early 90's, Sitges opened a fancy water park but the aquatic paradise was but a fleeting dream.
 The splashes and laughter of children only lasted two summers.
 Overwhelmed by debt and lack of sponsors, the Aquatic Park in Sitges ceased to be a paradise and became an urban legend: it is said that a child died in the water park (the most gory rumour is that the child was sucked under by an engine of the wave machine).

 More than 15 years after closing the doors the slides and attractions still remain but the empty pools are now the delight of skaters and graffiti artists.
 The architecture of the ghost aquatic park has served as background for a sporadic fashion editorials (the models changed into their clothes in the abandoned huts) and a music band have used photos of the derelict Sitges water park as a cover for their album.